Debt & Credit Help Paying Off Debt

 • Free credit card debt relief consultation

-The first step is knowing precisely what you owe.
-That means sitting down and tallying up all your debt and loan payments from all types of debt — student loans, auto loans, however much you owe the credit card companies, etc.
+The first step to paying off $25,000 or more in debt is knowing precisely what you owe.
+That means sitting down and tallying up all your debt and loan payments from all types of debt — student loans, auto loans, credit card debt, etc.

 That’s where budgeting comes into play.